david-dick/firefox-marionette/README.md

 - debug - should firefox's debug to be available via STDERR.
 This defaults to "0".
 Any ssh connections will also be printed to STDERR.
 This defaults to "0" (off).
 This setting may be updated by the [debug](#debug) method.
 If this option is not a boolean (0|1), the value will be passed to the [MOZ\_LOG](https://firefox-source-docs.mozilla.org/networking/http/logging.html) option on the command line of the firefox binary to allow extra levels of debug.
 - developer - only allow a [developer edition](https://www.mozilla.org/en-US/firefox/developer/) to be launched.
 This defaults to "0" (off).
 - devtools - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
+- geo - setup the browser [preferences](http://kb.mozillazine.org/About:config) to allow the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) to work.
+If the value for this key is a [URI](https://metacpan.org/pod/URI) object or a string beginning with '^(?:data|http)', this object will be retrieved using the [json](#json) method and the response will used to build a [GeoLocation](https://metacpan.org/pod/Firefox::Mozilla::GeoLocation) object, which will be sent to the [geo](#geo) method.
+If the value for this key is a hash, the hash will be used to build a [GeoLocation](https://metacpan.org/pod/Firefox::Mozilla::GeoLocation) object, which will be sent to the [geo](#geo) method.
 - height - set the [height](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) of the initial firefox window
 - har - begin the session with the [devtools](https://developer.mozilla.org/en-US/docs/Tools) window opened in a separate window.
 The [HAR Export Trigger](https://addons.mozilla.org/en-US/firefox/addon/har-export-trigger/) addon will be loaded into the new session automatically, which means that [-safe-mode](http://kb.mozillazine.org/Command_line_arguments#List_of_command_line_arguments_.28incomplete.29) will not be activated for this session AND this functionality will only be available for Firefox 61+.
 - host - use [ssh](https://man.openbsd.org/ssh.1) to create and automate firefox on the specified host.
 See [REMOTE AUTOMATION OF FIREFOX VIA SSH](#remote-automation-of-firefox-via-ssh) and [NETWORK ARCHITECTURE](#network-architecture).
 The user will default to the current user name (see the user parameter to change this).
 Authentication should be via public keys loaded into the local [ssh-agent](https://man.openbsd.org/ssh-agent).